kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

     and update API faster in case of new version by just updaing contract file.
     For more information about the generator, see the [section on generating from OpenAPI](openapi-codegen.md).

+For a step-by-step walkthrough before the reference details, see [HTTP Client](../guides/http-client.md) and [Advanced HTTP Client](../guides/http-client-advanced.md).

 ## OkHttp { #okhttp }

 HTTP client implementation based on [OkHttp](https://github.com/square/okhttp) library.